Restart SMART Initiative Evaluation

 - An assessment of Higher Ground’s current data collection and reporting infrastructure and processes to make recommendations to improve accuracy, efficiency, relevance, and utility of how data are collected and used; and

 - An implementation and effectiveness evaluation of the ARP ESSER-funded community school initiative underway in TUSD and SUSD schools.
-Both activities were intended to evaluate the Restart SMART initiative, support the scalability of its community school model, and inform continuous improvement efforts.
+Both activities are intended to evaluate the Restart SMART initiative, support the scalability of its community school model, and inform continuous improvement efforts.

 The implementation evaluation is designed to describe the activities and services provided through implementation of the Restart SMART initiative, those served through the initiative, the progress made in instantiating key community school structures in Restart SMART schools, and notable facilitating factors and challenges associated with implementation efforts.